 When certain things don’t go our way, we tend to have regret over them.
 There’s just a part of ourselves that feel the loss, disappointment, or a sense that we could have controlled the outcome better.

 Let’s take a break-up for example.
 It’s natural to feel despondent about it at first.
 In fact, it’s normal to feel a deep loss and shame over the failure of a relationship.
 But on the other hand, you can choose to use this experience as an opportunity to empower yourself.
 You can choose to believe that there is a reason why this relationship failed.
 A reason that you’ll know later on.
-Or perhaps you already know it now.
+You can choose to create a new sense of meaning from getting over someone.

 When you accept the reality and the finality of a situation, it closes the chapter of the story and allows you to move on to better things ahead.
 Call it a coping mechanism if you must.
 But believing that events in your life have purpose only allows you to take one step forward to a better you.